Chee Soon Juan: Public speaking charges

-IMF and World Bank meetings
+Rally before IMF and World Bank meetings

 On 22 August 2006, Chee announced that he was planning to hold protests in Singapore during 61st Annual Meetings of the Boards of Governors of the International Monetary Fund (IMF) and World Bank in September 2006 (as part of Singapore 2006) to protest against the rising income gap and raise awareness of the hardships of working-class people in Singapore.
-His application for a police permit for the protest was rejected on 30 August 2006.
+His application for a police permit for the protest was rejected on 30 August.
 Chee used the SDP website to continue urging people to participate in the protest.

-Rally outcomes and resulting arrests

-On 9 September 2006, Chee was distributing leaflets for an upcoming "Empower Singaporeans Rally and March" when he was stopped by the police.
+On 9 September, Chee distributed leaflets for an upcoming "Empower Singaporeans Rally and March" when he was stopped by the police.
 The police warned the public that anyone participating in Chee's planned rally and march would be committing an offence under the Public Order Act.

-On 13 September 2006, Chee invited both World Bank President Paul Wolfowitz and IMF managing director Rodrigo Rato to his planned rally.
+On 13 September, Chee invited both World Bank President Paul Wolfowitz and IMF managing director Rodrigo Rato to his planned rally.

 At a press conference the next day, Chee announced that his application to be a civil society representative to Singapore 2006 as a representative of the Open Singapore Centre was rejected by the IMF and World Bank.
 An application by his sister, Chee Siok Chin, to represent the "Alliance for Reform and Democracy in Asia" was approved by the IMF and World Bank but was rejected by the Singapore government.
-On 15 September 2006, Chee released a podcast that warned Prime Minister Lee Hsien Loong that the Singapore 2006 event was a "public relations disaster" for Singapore.
+On 15 September, Chee released a podcast that warned Prime Minister Lee Hsien Loong that the Singapore 2006 event was a "public relations disaster" for Singapore.

-On 16 September 2006, Chee started off the "Empower Singaporeans Rally and March" at 11am at the Speakers' Corner in Hong Lim Park, but was stopped by the police who formed a human barricade around him.
+On 16 September, Chee started off the "Empower Singaporeans Rally and March" at 11am at the Speakers' Corner in Hong Lim Park, but was stopped by the police who formed a human barricade around him.
 He then announced that there would be a rally the following day in front of Parliament House but the police refused to let him leave the park until he called off the protest, so he remained in the park with his supporters.

-On 17 September 2006, Chee announced his plan to continue his protest by remaining in Hong Lim Park until the start of the IMF and World Bank meetings, which were two days away.
+On 17 September, Chee announced his plan to continue his protest by remaining in Hong Lim Park until the start of the IMF and World Bank meetings, which were two days away.
 The following day, after hours of negotiations with police, Chee went to Raffles City to hand out pamphlets to the public and then returned to the park.
 He stopped the protest at noon on 19 September and proclaimed that the protest had achieved its purpose.
 He further announced that the 72-hour protest was just a start, and that over the next few months he intended to recruit and train more activists for a campaign to bring pressure on the Singapore government to reform.